Natural gas furnaces need sufficient space and airflow to heat properly.

 Although furnace rooms double as laundry and storage space, you should keep yours free of items that could be fire hazards.

 - Used filters

-If you have a cat, place your litter box somewhere else.
-Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
-Plus, the furnace could circulate the smelly odors throughout your home.
+If you have a cat, place your litter box elsewhere.
+Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
+Plus, the furnace could move the smelly odors all over your home.

-You should also routinely clean near your furnace to prevent dust from accumulating.
+You should also regularly sweep around your furnace to block dust from developing.